-One-sentence draft bills criticized for lack of transparency
+1-sentence draft bills criticized for lack of transparency

 Didisheim said because it was an after-deadline bill, it wasn’t required to have the normal public notice.

-Democratic Rep. John Martin, who sponsored the law, called Didisheim’s criticisms “misinformed” and said the act was to help spur northern Maine’s economy.
+Martin, who sponsored the law, called Didisheim’s criticisms “misinformed” and said the act was to help spur northern Maine’s economy.
 “It started as a concept draft because we didn’t have time to do a complete draft changing the law,” Martin said.

 Martin, an early supporter of the drafts, said that turnover rates can be high in the Maine Legislature and that newly elected legislators may “just not have the time” for drafting a complete bill on a complex issue by the Dec.
 30 deadline.